AndRossi/Kelpie/README.md

 ### 🆕 Experiment Repetitions

-In order to increase the confidence and assess the reliability of the observations from our end-to-end results, we have been suggested to repeat these experiments 10 times each time a different sample of 100 tail predictions to explain.
+In order to increase the confidence and assess the reliability of the observations from our end-to-end results, we repeat these experiments 10 times each time a different sample of 100 tail predictions to explain.
-Due to the time-consuming process of retraining the model from scratch after each extraction is over, which is needed to measure the effectiveness of the extracted explanations, repeating 10 times our entire set of end-to-end experiments would take several months; therefore, for the time being we just run the repeats on the ComplEx model in the necessary scenario.
+Due to the time-consuming process of retraining the model from scratch after each extraction is over, which is needed to measure the effectiveness of the extracted explanations, repeating 10 times our entire set of end-to-end experiments would take several months; therefore, for the time being we have just repeated the ComplEx experiments in the necessary scenario.
-This corresponds to running 10 times the explanation extraction by Kelpie, K1, Data Poisoning and Criage on FB15k, FB15k-237, WN18, WN18RR and YAGO3-10, for a total of 4x5x10 = 200 explanation extractions and model retrainings.
+This corresponds to running 10 times the explanation extraction of Kelpie and of our baselines K1, Data Poisoning and Criage on the 5 datasets FB15k, FB15k-237, WN18, WN18RR and YAGO3-10; altogether, this results in 4x5x10 = 200 explanation extractions and model retrainings.
 In each extraction 100 tail predictions are explained, for a total of 20000 extracted explanations.
 We report in the following table, for each method and dataset, the average and the standard deviation of the corresponding ΔH@1 and ΔMRR values:

 <p align="center">